 The Academic Senate for California Community Colleges

-PERSONNEL MANUAL
+Employee Handbook

-INTRODUCTION
+INTRODUCTION AND HANDBOOK PURPOSE

-Welcome to the Academic Senate for California Community Colleges (herein referred to as the Academic Senate).
-This Personnel Manual contains information about the employment policies and practices of the Academic Senate in effect at the time of publication.
+Welcome to the Academic Senate for California Community Colleges (herein referred to as the “Academic Senate”).
+This Employee Handbook contains information about the employment policies and practices of the Academic Senate in effect at the time of publication.
+While this handbook is not intended to be a book of rules and regulations or a contract, it does include some important guidelines which employees should know.

+This employee handbook will not answer every question employees may have, nor would the Academic Senate want to restrict the normal question and answer interchange among us.
+It is in our person-to-person conversations that we can better know each other, express our views, and work together in a harmonious relationship.

+We hope this guide will help employees feel comfortable with us.
+The Academic Senate depends on its employees; their success is our success.
+Please don’t hesitate to ask questions.
+We will gladly answer them.
+We believe employees will enjoy their work and their fellow employees here.
+We also believe that employees will find this a good place to work.

 The Academic Senate may change wages and working conditions for any employee except for employment at-will status.
 Employment at-will may be terminated at the will of either the employer or the employee.
-The Academic Senate may terminate an employee’s employment and compensation at any time, with or without cause and with or without notice.
+The Academic Senate may terminate an employee’s employment at any time, with or without cause and with or without notice.

 The Academic Senate reserves the right to modify, revoke, suspend, terminate, or change any or all such plans, policies or procedures, in whole or part, at any time, with or without notice for all employees.
+No one other than authorized management may alter or modify any of the policies in this employee handbook.
+No statement or promise by a supervisor, manager, or designee is to be interpreted as a change in policy, nor will it constitute an agreement with an employee.

+Should any provision in this employee handbook be found to be unenforceable and invalid, such a finding does not invalidate the entire employee handbook, but only the subject provision.
+Nothing in this handbook is intended to infringe upon employee rights under Section Seven of the National Labor Relations Act (NLRA) or be incompatible with the NLRA.

-EMPLOYMENT PRACTICES
+EMPLOYMENT PRACTICES AND EQUAL OPPORTUNITY

-The Academic Senate's policy is to fill every position without regard to race, color, creed, sex, sexual orientation, marital status, physical or mental disability, age, national origin or ancestry, or any other consideration made unlawful by federal, state or local laws.
+The Academic Senate's policy is to fill every position without regard to race, color, religion, sex, sexual orientation, gender, gender identity, marital status, physical or mental disability, medical condition (including AIDS/HIV), pregnancy, age, national origin or ancestry, military or veteran status, citizenship and/or immigration status, political activities or affiliations, expunged juvenile record, child or spousal support withholding, domestic violence, assault, or stalking victim status, lawful conduct occurring during nonworking hours away from the employer’s premises, genetic information, including family medical history, filing for workers’ compensation insurance, family relationship, access to employer-owned housing, lawful off-duty use of tobacco products, bringing of a claim for unlawful employment practices or any other consideration made unlawful by federal, state or local laws.

 The Academic Senate is an equal opportunity employer and selects employees on the basis of qualifications, including ability, experience, and training.
+Equal employment opportunity also includes, but is not limited to, employment, training, promotion, demotion, transfer, leaves of absence and termination.

+The Academic Senate takes allegations of discrimination, intimidation, harassment and retaliation very seriously and will promptly conduct an investigation when warranted.

 EMPLOYMENT STATUS